 This enigmatic place is also away from the hustle and bustle of the city – a calm and slow-paced park.

-You can order fish or meat dishes along with wine (150+ delectable varieties).
+You can order fish or meat dishes along with wine (150+ delicious varieties).

 Moreover, you can choose to dine in the fashionable and romantic dining rooms or special riverside terraces that overlooked the Charles Bridge.